Looking for Something?

 – Federico Fellini

-How to make Fresh Homemade Pasta – Method One – By Hand
+How to make Fresh Homemade Pasta – By Hand

-The first time I made homemade pasta I wanted the full experience of making the dough by hand.
-I watched some You Tube videos, and I had seen it done of cooking shows, and it didn’t seem that hard to do.
-There is a satisfaction in doing it the way that it has been done for years and years, so lets cover that first.
+The first time we made homemade pasta we wanted the full experience of making the dough by hand.
+After watching some You Tube videos and cooking shows, it didn’t seem that hard to do and surprisingly, it wasn’t.

 In a small bowl, add the olive oil to the eggs and quickly blend together with a fork.